Jean Schmidt: 2005

+2005 Republican primary results by county:

 When President George W. Bush nominated Rob Portman, who had just been elected to a sixth full term, to be U.S. Trade Representative, Schmidt and ten other Republicans entered the race for his seat in a 2005 special election.
 Schmidt's campaign literature noted her anti-abortion voting record, her opposition to same-sex marriage, and her high rating from the NRA Political Victory Fund.
 Pat DeWine was one of Schmidt's opponents, and his marriage became an issue in the campaign.
 In 2004, DeWine's opponent ran ads stating that DeWine had left his pregnant wife and their two children for a mistress who worked as a lobbyist.
 In her stump speech, Schmidt made it a point to emphasize the duration of her own marriage, stating, "I am a woman of character who has been married for twenty-nine years."

 On June 14, 2005, in an upset, Schmidt finished first in the Republican primary with 31% of the vote.
 Two days after the primary, an editorial cartoon in The Cincinnati Enquirer, commented on DeWine's marriage having been such a factor in the primary; the cartoon showed Schmidt asking Paul Hackett, who had won the Democratic primary, "You have a good marriage.
 I have a good marriage.
 What the heck are we going to campaign about?"

 Schmidt faced Hackett in the August 2, 2005, special election.
 Hackett criticized Schmidt as a "rubber stamp" for Governor Bob Taft's "failed policies", and claimed she would continue in that role for George W. Bush if elected.
 At their debate at Chatfield College, Hackett said, "If you think America is on the right track and we need more of the same, I'm not your candidate" and asked, "Are you better off today than you were five years ago?", echoing Ronald Reagan's question in his debate with Jimmy Carter in 1980.